athomasoriginal/clojurescript-30/README.md

 I recommend [Atom](https://atom.io/) or [VSCode](https://code.visualstudio.com/).
 By default, these are lightweight editors with strong Clojure language support.

-Please note that if you ask around, or observe the Clojure community community, [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html) are the top dogs.
+Please note that if you ask around, or observe the Clojure community, [Emacs](https://www.gnu.org/software/emacs/), [vim](http://www.vim.org/) and [Intelij Cursive](https://cursive-ide.com/userguide/paredit.html) are the top dogs.
 If you already know how to use one of these, please do so, otherwise, stick to a simple editor.
 Clojure is going to be a learning journey on its own, there is no need to burden yourself with tools that get in the way of just learning the language.

 > To emacs/vim people, this is not a slight against your editors.
 These are amazing editors and people should learn them.
 When I was learning clojure, I took the time to work with them and the burden on my original goal of learning clj/cljs was too great.
 Remember what it is like to be new at something - its all about baby steps